 Student health services are provided by Fort Norfolk Plaza Urgent Care.
-Basic health services provided under the student health program include diagnosis and treatment of minor illnesses and injuries, provision of selected over-the-counter medication and medical supplies, general and emergency medical services, education counseling, maintenance of health immunization/ health history records, provision of forms and materials on preventive health, mental health, and other health-related areas, and injections of allergy serum (at students' expense).
+Basic health services provided Living with a diverse group of students can be challenging and rewarding at times.
+The Office of Housing & Residence Life seeks to provide an inclusive and welcoming environment where values such as respect, civility, and accountability are upheld at all times.
+Students within the residential communities are required to abide by the Guide to Community Living Handbook and the terms of their Housing Contract.
+Additionally, residents are required to abide by the supplies, general and emergency medical services, health education counseling, maintenance of immunization/ health history records, provision of forms and materials on preventive health, mental health, and other health-related areas, and injections of allergy serum (at students' expense).
 Should a student require consultation with a specialist, the health care provider at the Center will refer the student to a local practitioner.
 The Center is staffed with highly skilled health care professionals including physicians, nurse practitioners, and nurses.

-The costs for the health care services listed above are paid by the University for students who are enrolled fulltime.
+The costs for the health care services listed above are paid by the University for students who are enrolled full-time.
 Costs incurred for care that exceeds the services listed above must be paid by the student.
 Students are encouraged to purchase health insurance to cover the cost of specialty referrals, prescriptions or hospitalization.
-Students need to bring their NSU ID and should any insurance documentation they have in the event outside labs, imaging or referrals are needed.
+Students need to bring their NSU ID and any insurance documentation they have in the event outside labs, imaging or referrals are needed.

 It is recommended that any necessary dental and/or eye examinations be done prior to coming to the University, as the Health Center cannot provide these services.
 The Spartan Health Center does not operate a pharmacy.
 Prescriptions may be filled at local pharmacies.